thedynamiclinker/sudocode/lost+found/fini/In the Beginning.md

 1: What do you mean "No"?

 0: Russell's paradox is one of those things like Gödel and incompleteness.
-Every damn boring uncreative book under the sun feels the need to talk about these things for some reason.
+Every damn boring uncreative book under the sun & moon feels the need to talk about these things for some reason.
 It's tiresome.

 1: Aren't you sort of... contributing to that?